Our environmental policy

 All our environmental actions are consistent with a policy upheld by everyone at the company.

-The policy makes the company more efficient and competitive through day-to-day environmental management in all its functions
+This policy makes the company more efficient and competitive through day-to-day environmental management in all its functions.

-Our aim today, as it has been for nearly 20 years, is to reduce the impact of our vehicles on the environment at each stage of their life
+Our aim today, as it has been for nearly 20 years, is to reduce our vehicles' environmental impact at each stage in the vehicle lifecycle.

 - Design.
 Environmental factors are taken into account from the moment the designers make their first sketches.
 Suppliers as well as designers are then involved at each stage to reduce the vehicle’s ecological impact over its life cycle.

 - Manufacturing.
-We rolled out an improvement process in 1998 to reduce the environmental impact of our sites.
-The process has received ISO 14001 certification.
+We rolled out an improvement process in 1998 to reduce the environmental impact of our production facilities.
+This has received ISO 14001 certification.

-Our eco-driving program, based on driving aids such as R-Link connected services as well as on training, gives drivers an active role in reducing their carbon footprint.
-On internal combustion vehicles, using all Renault’s Driving Eco 2 systems can reduce fuel consumption and CO2 emissions by up to 25% depending on driving conditions and the motorist’s usual driving style.
+Our eco-driving program, based on driving aids such as R-Link connected services plus driver training, gives drivers an active role in reducing their carbon footprint.
+On internal combustion vehicles, using all Renault’s Driving ECO2 systems can reduce fuel consumption and CO2 emissions by up to 25% depending on driving conditions and the motorist’s usual driving style.

-- We are also working on the end-of-life phase of our vehicles, achieving a recycling rate of 85% so that materials and parts can be reused in the automotive industry.
-To find out more about the circular economy: link to the environment circular economy page
+- We are also working on the end-of-life phase of our vehicles, achieving a recycling rate of 95% so that materials and parts can be reused in the automotive industry.
+To find out more about the circular economy: link to the environment circular economy page.

 Our method: the ACV